 Since time immemorial the joint family has been one of the salient features of the Indian society.
 But the twentieth century brought enormous changes in the family system.
 Changes in the traditional family system have been so enormous that it is steadily on the wane from the urban scene.
 There is absolutely no chance of reversal of this trend.
-In villages the size of joint family has been substantially reduced or is found in its fragmented form.
+In villages, the size of the joint family has been substantially reduced or is found in its fragmented form.
 Some have split into several nuclear families, while others have taken the form of extended or stem families.
-Extended family is in fact a transitory phase between joint and nuclear family system.
+Extended family is, in fact, a transitory phase between joint and nuclear family system.

 The nuclear family, same as elsewhere, is now the characteristic feature of the Indian society.
 According to the census of India data, of all the households nuclear family constituted 70 percent and single member or more than one member households without spouse (or eroded families) comprised about 11 percent.
 The extended and joint family or households together claim merely 20 percent of all households.

-This is the overall picture about the entire country, whereas in the case of urban areas the proportion of nuclear family is somewhat higher still.
-An extended family, which includes a couple with married sons or daughters and their spouses as well as 3 household head without spouse but with at least two married sons, daughters and their spouses, constitute a little less than one fifth of the total households.
+This is the overall picture of the entire country, whereas in the case of urban areas the proportion of nuclear family is somewhat higher still.
+An extended family, which includes a couple with married sons or daughters and their spouses as well as 3 household head without spouse but with at least two married sons, daughters, and their spouses, constitute a little less than one-fifth of the total households.

-With further industrial development, rural to urban migration, nuclearization of families and rise of divorce rate and the proportion of single member household is likely to increase steadily on the line of industrial West.
-This is believed to be so because the states, which have got a higher level of urbanization, tend to have a higher proportion of single member households.
+With further industrial development, rural to urban migration, the nuclearization of families and rise of divorce rate and the proportion of single-member household is likely to increase steadily on the line of industrial West.
+This is believed to be so because the states, which have got a higher level of urbanization, tend to have a higher proportion of single-member households.
 Similarly, about a couple of decades ago almost 20 percent households contained only one person in the USA.
-More or less, a similar situation exists in other developed countries as well, and above all, not a single country has recorded decline in the proportion of single member household during the last three decades.
-In fact, the tendency is more towards increase in the proportion of single member households.
+More or less, a similar situation exists in other developed countries as well, and above all, not a single country has recorded decline in the proportion of single-member household during the last three decades.
+In fact, the tendency is more towards the increase in the proportion of single-member households.